 Of all the problems that plague growing businesses, the most frustrating is trying to understand user behavior.
 But then, when you think you’ve figured it all out, loyal customers begin to leave without warning.
 Or, new visitors spend hours on your pricing page only to leave without buying.

-Every team — from support to sales to marketing — wishes they could get inside the head of your customers.
+Every team — from support to sales to marketing — wishes they could get inside the heads of your customers.
 But while you can’t read minds, you can get close to it with customer journey maps.

 Customer journeys visualize the touchpoints and steps toward reaching a goal.
 It outlines customer sentiment along the way to find where they’re satisfied, stuck, or frustrated.